- ► 2011 (91)

 The bookshelf in the picture above took 20-30 hours to build and $200-250 in material costs (using poplar wood).
 For a general idea of how to do your own custom diagonal shelf, here is how I did it.

 - I chose to do a full-wall shelf, both in height and width.
 In my case, this meant going up and around a hallway, and since the other side was too skinny to really employ a diagonal shelf, I made that portion a typical straight shelf.
 I measured all of the primary outside dimensions and then modeled the shelf with 3D CAD software, from which I could then pull dimensions for all the boards, as well as be able to play around a little with the design.
-For example, pictured in the image below is an option with corner cupboard doors. *NOTE: If you send me the overall dimensions of your bookshelf idea, I could quickly model it up for you.*
+For example, pictured in the image below is an option with corner cupboard doors.
+For a small fee, I can design your custom bookshelf for you.
+If you would like my assistance, email me at teichrod(at)gmail(dot)com and I'll be in touch.

 - Once I had my overall dimensions, I had to choose how to space the individual shelves and how deep to make the bookshelf.
 I chose to make each shelf “compartment” 12”x12”, which is a little large for most books but allows pretty much all normal books to fit (as you can see above).
 Making the compartments smaller will mean more compartments which means more space for books, but it also means more notching and thus more work.
 Originally, I planned to make the shelf out of 1”x10” oak boards, but in order to save about 60% on material costs, I chose 1”x8” poplar boards instead (real dimensions are ¾”x7¼”).
 Almost all books are less than 7” deep, so this ended up working well.
 A couple things to consider though: 1) an 8” nominal depth may not work as well if you choose to include any cupboard storage space; 2) if you’re using a lighter colored stain for the bookshelf, poplar may not be a good choice as it tends to come a bit discolored and has an uneven grain.
 It works great, however, if you stain it dark as I did.